wp-plugins/secsign/readme.txt

 SecSign ID - The mobile way to log into web sites

+SecSign ID is a plugin for real two-factor authentication (2FA) for Wordpress sites.
+2FA adds another layer of security to your website by using a second token.
+In this case the physical token is your smartphone.
+If you seek for more information about about two-factor authentication have a look at [www.secsign.com](https://www.secsign.com/two-factor-authentication/).

 * Integrate SecSign ID into your own WordPress site in less than one minute.
 (There are also APIs for PHP and Java.)
-* You and your users can also use SecSign ID to visit securely other web sites (e.g. [Portal.SecSign.com](https://portal.secsign.com) for truly professional messaging and cloud sharing.)
+* You and your users can also use SecSign ID to visit securely other web sites (e.g. [portal.secsign.com](https://portal.secsign.com) for truly professional messaging and cloud sharing.)
 * This service is free for users and web site owners and free of advertising - no matter how many users the web site has.
 * You can also integrate SecSign ID as in-house solution into your existing infrastructure (on request with licensed service and maintenance contract)

 [youtube http://www.youtube.com/watch?v=DNjrbEuMB7Y]